erindesmond/ABC-MUSIC/README.md

 ![ABC](images/abc.png) ![staff](images/abc_music.png)

 Though ABC is a rather robust representation of music, there is a bit of nuance lost in translation.
+It is also somewhat difficult to translate staff notation into ABC format by hand, so I used a program called [EasyABC](https://www.nilsliberg.se/ksp/easyabc/) to do most of the work for me; after EasyABC took care of the translation, I checked the pieces for accuracy.

 ##### The Model